DCgov/opendatadc-opendataSiteSamples/README.md

 Esri shares content to help you get moving so take a look at these.
 Find more at http://resources.esri.com or http://www.esri.com/videos.

-<a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm">Designing Your Site</a><br>
+<a target=_blank href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm">Designing Your Site</a><br>
-<a href="http://www.esri.com/videos/watch?videoid=EBwNntOx0n0&channelid=UC_yE3TatdZKAXvt_TzGJ6mw&title=customizing-open-data">Customizing Open Data</a><br>
+<a target=_blank href="http://www.esri.com/videos/watch?videoid=EBwNntOx0n0&channelid=UC_yE3TatdZKAXvt_TzGJ6mw&title=customizing-open-data">Customizing Open Data</a><br>
-<a href="https://www.arcgis.com/home/item.html?id=f99fb5f7c91f4424b6ae1ca90678f58a">Create a Cascade Story Map</a><br>
+<a target=_blank href="https://www.arcgis.com/home/item.html?id=f99fb5f7c91f4424b6ae1ca90678f58a">Create a Cascade Story Map</a><br>
-<a href="https://www.arcgis.com/home/item.html?id=da029c7670514be1b5a10b60825cd8da">Create a Story Map Journal</a>
+<a target=_blank href="https://www.arcgis.com/home/item.html?id=da029c7670514be1b5a10b60825cd8da">Create a Story Map Journal</a>

 How to Use
 ----------
-This collection of elements is designed for use with Esri's opendata site <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm">Layout Builder</a>.
-Elements are created within <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm#ESRI_SECTION1_943AEBF0EEA74B60BEE4AEF1EF8FFC58">Text Cards</A> and organized into <a href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm#ESRI_SECTION1_11FF2ACF716C4DB4BC9D9C7CEF7A5DC0">Rows.</a>
+This collection of elements is designed for use with Esri's opendata site <a target=_blank href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm">Layout Builder</a>.
+Elements are created within <a target=_blank href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm#ESRI_SECTION1_943AEBF0EEA74B60BEE4AEF1EF8FFC58">Text Cards</A> and organized into <a target=_blank href="http://doc.arcgis.com/en/hub/sites/design-the-layout-of-your-open-data-site.htm#ESRI_SECTION1_11FF2ACF716C4DB4BC9D9C7CEF7A5DC0">Rows.</a>

 <li> Start by copying the code samples into a text, hmtl text editor or prefered staging area</li>